rpgreview/papersandpaychecks/pnp.md

 **Team Leader**

 The Team Leader perk enables the character to have CHA+Level-3 other characters assigned to them in the same manner as the Apprentice perk, and subject to the same tests.
-As with the Appentice the new characters in the Team are also 1st level.
+As with the Apprentice the new characters in the Team are also 1st level.
 Note that if the modifiers reduces the number of team members to zero or less, the character receives no benefit from this perk.
-Each time the character advances a level, a new 1st level character joins the team.
+Each time the Team Leader character advances a level, a new 1st level character joins the team.

 **Tower of Iron Will**